tinaliutong/tinaliutong.github.io/docs/index.md

 To date, my popular science blog has received more than 38,000 likes, 45,000 favorites, and 7 professional endorsements.
 Moreover, Zhihu Editor's Picks, Zhihu Roundtable, and Zhihu Daily have featured 25 of my answers and 10 of my articles.
 In recognition of my contributions to the fields of Cognitive Psychology, Neuroscience, and Psychology on Zhihu, I have been awarded the title of "Outstanding Respondent."

-I occasionally use the pen name "This is Not Tina" for my writing, while at other times I use my real name, 劉彤.
+PS.
+I occasionally use the pen name "This is Not Tina" for my writing.

 A. My ongoing collaborations with editors at Zhihu.